nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all students, tasks and lessons : `listall`

-Shows the truncated lists of students, tasks and lessons.
+Shows an overview of your student, task and lesson lists.

 ![listallCommand](images/listallCommand.png)